-Six years ago I began collecting data for Jerry's Brokendown Palaces, and although the blog's 428 venues are no longer updated, the project has evolved into The Encyclopedia Of Jerry Garcia Music Venues.
+Six years ago I began collecting data for Jerry's Brokendown Palaces, and although the blog's 428 venues are often updated, the project has evolved into The Encyclopedia Of Jerry Garcia Music Venues.

 It's mainly about the history of each venue including architects, builders, owners, opening night performances and other notable appearances, murals, paintings, statues, stage prosceniums, backstage areas, pipe organs, secret rooms, hidden tunnels, restorations and demolitions.